-There have been occasions when I have added extra ingredients.
-I’ve thrown in vegetables (onions, mushrooms and cherry tomatoes), fresh herbs, diced potatoes, etc. It all depends on what I have lying around and can be a great way to use up leftovers from other recipes.
+There have been occasions when I have added extra ingredients to my Southern breakfast bowl.
+I’ve thrown in vegetables (onions, mushrooms, and cherry tomatoes), fresh herbs, diced potatoes, etc. It all depends on what I have laying around and can be a great way to use up leftovers from other recipes.

 - 1 cup yellow grits

 - 1 teaspoon salt

 - Boil water in a small saucepan.
 Add 1 teaspoon salt and 1 cups grits.
 Reduce heat to low, cover, and simmer for 30 minutes.
 Add 1 tablespoon butter and salt and pepper to taste (optional).

 For the sausage: